Zesix/Impulse/README.md

 ## User Interface

-The framework includes an InterfaceManager that works similar to the Menu System.
-You can find the Interface Manager prefab in the &quot;Assets/Prefabs/UI&quot; folder.
+The framework includes an InterfaceManager that allows easy switching between interface screen (canvas) objects by setting them active / inactive.
+The only requirement is that each canvas object has an Interface Screen component (InterfaceScreen.cs).
+You can find the Interface Manager prefab in the &quot;Assets/02_Prefabs/UI&quot; folder.

-The Interface Manager works with game objects containing an Interface Screen component.
-Each screen can be switched to by calling InterfaceManager.ChangeScreen(InterfaceScreen screen).
+The Interface Manager also has methods for calling the SceneService to change scenes.
+This is useful for games that have a main menu.

-The Interface Manager can also load scenes by calling InterfaceManager.LoadScene(string sceneName) or InterfaceManager.LoadSceneFadeIn(string sceneName).
-This allows you to create a Pause menu with options such as a &#39;Return to Main Menu&#39; button.
+See InterfaceManager.cs for different interface screen (canvas object) switching methods, as well as scene change methods.

 ## AI